Updated May 2020.

 2. Nashville Hot Chicken is Not Kidding

 Is Nashville on your travel list?
-It’s an amazing city with so much to offer, and I definitely recommend it!
+It’s an amazing city with so much to offer.
+Check out my United States Page for all the best info!